Lipskaya/CypressWoltTest/README.md

         - $ npm install cypress --save-dev
     - Launch Cypress using:
         - $ npx cypress open;
+    - Select the desired test file:
+    - "CypressWoltTest/cypress/e2e/QA/test_orderBurger.cy.js"
-    - Select the desired test file "test_orderBurger.cy.js" from the Cypress dashboard and execute it to initiate the test scenario;
+        from the Cypress dashboard and execute it to initiate the test scenario;
 3. Test Scenario:
     - Navigate to the Wolt.com website.
     - Search for restaurants offering burgers and deliver to Kauno Dokas.